 If you have read this ‘Buy Litecoin with PayPal’ guide from start to finish, you will now know how difficult it is to use your PayPal account to buy Litecoin… Unfortunately, if you do need to use PayPal, then the only way that you can do it is to first buy Bitcoin and then exchange it for Litecoin.

 Did you know that there are now lots of cryptocurrency exchanges that accept other real-world payment methods such as a debit/credit card or bank account though?
 This might be worth considering, as not only would buying Litecoin this way be cheaper, but it would be much quicker too.

-What’s really annoying is that Coinbase (the largest broker exchange in the world) allow you to withdraw funds to PayPal, but they don’t let you deposit.
+What’s annoying is that Coinbase (the largest broker exchange in the world) allows you to withdraw funds to PayPal, but they don’t let you deposit.
 How frustrating!